-shows all actions that have taken place for the Code Review since it began.
+The Timeline Shows all actions that have taken place for the Code Review since it began.
 The Timeline contains filters for From/To, Type, and User.

 Code Review Diff Pane

 When you select a file in the View By group, the main pane displays the file in Diff mode.
 You can use the